Conservation and Improvement of Adequate Working Environment

 • Objective 2Raise ratio of women among new graduates recruited for career-track positions every year to over 30%

-• Objective 3Increase the percentage of paid leave taken by all regular employees to 70% or more each fiscal year
+• Objective 3Increase the percentage of paid leave taken by all general employees to 70% or more each fiscal year

 Important management indicators regarding measures to promote the active participation of women (unit: %)